vasinov/voila-cli/README.md

 ### `stages.build.images` (required)

-Includes the list of images that the final image should include.
+Includes the list of images that the final image should include via the multi-stage build mechanism provided by Docker.
+Most stacks should only include one image here.

-### `stages.build.env` (optional)

-Environmental variables only available during the `build` stage.

 ### `stages.build.actions` (optional)